annebrown/content-data/content/3.tools/pinia/index.md

   actions: {
     // any amount of arguments, return a promise or not addTodo(text) {
-      // you can directly mutate the state this.todos.push({ text, id: this.nextId++, isFinished: false }) },
+      // an directly mutate the state
+      this.todos.push({ text, id: this.nextId++, isFinished: false })
+    },
   },